sashkoristov/DAppMaster-2020W/project/project.md

 ### Rough functions

 Serverless functions always see a fresh filesystem, but for `bwa` it's useful to have files persist.
-We recommend to write a simple abstraction that stashes & fetches the `tmp` folder to an S3 folder for AWS Lambda functions, and thus fakes continuity between functions (at least between `bwa` steps).
+We recommend to write a simple abstraction that stashes & fetches the `tmp` folder to an S3/Object Storage folder for AWS Lambda functions, and thus fakes continuity between functions (at least between `bwa` steps).

 #### Split `Storage`